 Away from busy roads Hucking is a great place to exercise dogs with fenced woodland and grassland areas most of which are accessed via kissing gates.
 For owners of inquisitive or playful dogs please note sheep can normally be found in the valley field but this is fenced and gated.
 However please make sure your dog is under control when near the sheep and your dog is on lead when walking through any field with sheep.

-Access to the car park is fairly straight forward but does involve narrow country lanes.
+Access to the car park is fairly straight forward but does involve driving along some narrow country lanes.
 Car parking can be found either in the small woodland trust carpark or for those who fancy a drink or some food after their walk the Hook and Hatchet Inn also allow the use of their car park.

 If your planning on following the way marked trails then the shorter blue trail starts from the Hook and Hatchet Inn and the longer red trail which takes in the view starts from the woodland trust car park.